 (iii) Baba was the general manager of the Central Railways.

-3. Why was the narrator in tears when her school results came out?
+(iv) Baba had got a third division in high school - Why was the narrator in tears when her school results came out?

 (i) She did better than she expected.